BaccasBlade/asg-01-instructions/assignment-01.md

 ## Starting Files

-You can grab the starting template for this assignment by accepting this GitHub Classroom Assignment: XXX
+You can grab the starting template for this assignment by accepting this GitHub Classroom Assignment: https://classroom.github.com/a/PSone5Ia

-There's not much here...just:

-- a README.txt that you'll need to fill out, and
+There's not much here - just a README.txt that you'll need to fill out - everything else will be created by you.

-- the travel photos used for the page
+You'll also need the travel photos used for the page: https://github.com/MRU-CSIS-3512-202104-001/asg-01-images

-Everything else will be created by you.

 ## Submission